buhrmi/open-core/README.md

 - Accounts don't need to be funded (no friendbot).
 - There is no central authority in charge of giving away native currency.
 - The genesis ledger is 100% EMPTY.
-- Consensus does not care about assigned passphrase/networkID
+- Security does not rely on network passphrase/networkID
+- There is no "root"
 - *TRULY* open network

 # Getting Started